-On GLØD adventures, the culinary aspect of the experience is also important!
-We serve delicious, authentic, homemade dishes on our trips based on fresh locally sourced produce such as game, fish, king crab and berries.
+On GLØD adventures, the culinary aspect of the experience is important!
+We serve delicious, authentic, homemade dishes on our trips based on locally sourced produce such as game, fish, king crab and berries.
 We often cook the meals in the GLØD kitchen before the trips and pack them in sous-vide bags to make the task out in the field easier.
 When we stay at the mountain lodges, we generally eat the meals they serve.

 Equipment and wilderness guides